A parent may be entitled to compensation for mental pain and suffering if his or her “minor” child is killed because of someone’s negligence.

 Travelers insures FIGG.
 Travelers has asked a federal judge to declare that it doesn’t have to cover FIGG for several of the wrongful death lawsuits.

-Did Disney Pay $10 Million to Parent’s Of Boy Killed by Alligator?
+Did Disney Pay the Parent’s Of the Boy Who Was Killed by the Alligator?

-Watch the video below to see why I think Disney may have paid $10 million or so to settle the parents’ claim for their son who was killed by an alligator.
+Watch the video below to see why I think Disney may have paid a lot of money to settle the parents’ claim for their son who was killed by an alligator.

 Orange County probate records show that on July 26, 2016, a probate estate was set up for an estate of a decedent (person who died).
 The decedent’s initials were “LTG”.
 Those initials are the same as the boy who was killed (Lane Thomas Graves) by the alligator on Disney’s property.